MrSplatchy/Beginner-Challenge/README.md

 This challenge will be in Motoko.
 We have prepared a Codespace for you, so you don't waste time on local setup and can go directly to the fun part, coding! ⌨️

 In this challenge you will:

 - Develop a canister (backend) that logs in with Internet Identity.
+Done
 - Work on the backend, understanding data structures, packages, stable/dynamic memory, etc.
 - You will allow to setup a user profile and safely store user records.

 ## Tutorial Videos

 Tutorial Videos explaining and walking through each of the methods / behaviour expected.
 Note: Feel free to listen at 1.2x speed 😛

 IC Overview (recorded on a workshop with CS Students):

 - https://youtu.be/Cs4SkYcQyJw

 Challenge Overview

 - https://www.loom.com/share/1568cae09f98474ca8e3da46981f5887

 **Required Challenge:**

 - Github and Codespace setup
 - Overview of code structure
   - https://www.loom.com/share/6c3bef9e18fc4d32920a01a06aa12d2e